 • Save

-Grey Owl Trail is well-maintained with signage.
+Grey Owl Trail is well-maintained with up-to-date signage.

 • Save

-Nice boardwalk for short sections.
+Nice boardwalk for a short section.

 • Save

-Chipewyan Portage Campground (KM6.7).
+Chipewyan Portage Campground (KM 6.7).

 Grey Owl Trail Sandy Beach